sap-tutorials/Tutorials/tutorials/cp-aibus-ior-swagger-ui/cp-aibus-ior-swagger-ui.md

   - How to access and use Swagger UI (User Interface)
   - How to predict G/L accounts and other financial objects using the service

-Invoice Object Recommendation recommends to you G/L accounts (General Ledger, see [here](https://en.wikipedia.org/wiki/General_ledger)) and other financial objects for incoming invoices without a reference to a purchase order.
+Invoice Object Recommendation recommends to you G/L (general ledger) accounts and other financial objects for incoming invoices without a reference to a purchase order.
 In this tutorial, you learn how to make this happen.
 The basic steps include uploading historical invoice data for training, training the machine learning model itself and, finally, asking the model to make G/L account predictions for new incoming invoices.

 Invoice Object Recommendation is available on Trial.
 Find Trial limitations [here](https://help.sap.com/viewer/15074a8e9a1a4abf923460c93e89b409/SHIP/en-US/20ced07332344b36a262a356f746ffe6.html).